Sadashiv/devops_stuff/docker/README.md

 docker container exec -it <frst_cotainer_id_nginx> ping <second_container_id_nginx>
 Always create custom network

-Image: Image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within container runtime.
-Not complete os, no kernel, kernel modules(eg drivers)

 docker history centos
-docker image inspect centos - metadata(data about data) docker image tag nginx 9538253250/nginx - Create tag in the repo pointing to local docker push username/image
+docker image inspect centos - metadata(data about data)

 build docker image using Dockerfile
 If the file is different one use -f filename